SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 ## MSW - the game changer

-[MSW](https://mswjs.io/docs/) stands for Mock the Serviece Worker.
+[MSW](https://mswjs.io/docs/) stands for Mock the Service Worker.
 This library does literally what the name of it says.
-Instead of mocking one specific function you can now mock server which will intercept tested requests.
+Instead of mocking one specific function, you can now mock a server that will intercept tested requests.

 How does it all work?
-Let me explain on the next simple example.
+Let me explain the next simple example.
 To do that we will have to modify our codebase a little bit.
-First of all, we no longer need \_\_mocks\_\_ directory so you have to delete it, otherwise it may cause testing errors.
+First of all, we no longer need \_\_mocks\_\_ directory so you have to delete it, otherwise, it may cause testing errors.

-### Instalation and configuration
+### Installation and configuration

 Add MSW to your project with: